This page contains tips for organizing your bedroom.

 To save space I made large cushion covers and folded my extra doonas up in them.
 Make the covers to match your lounge or sofa, and no one would guess.
 It's great if you have limited space, especially if you live in a small flat or unit.

 I reused an old curio cabinet as a jewelry box!
 I simply add hooks at the top of each shelf section for necklaces and bracelets.
 Then I found some cute wooden boxes at various yard sales, for less than a dollar, to hold my watches, rings, etc.

 I've been wanting to redecorate my room for a while now, but have hesitated because I didn't want to spend money on a new bedspread.
 The other night I stayed in a hotel where they "triple sheeted" my bed and I enjoyed how that felt and looked.
-Is there a proper way to make a bed this way?
-Or does anyone have other ideas?

 When I change out my dust ruffles (bed skirt) I put a small safety pin in the 4 corners of the dust ruffle.
 You can attach them to the fabric on the box springs.
 They won't slide around and get all uneven.